This post may contain affiliate links. Please read my disclosure and privacy policy.

 Here’s what you’ll need:

-And don’t forget the chocolate chips!
-This recipe is easily made vegan if you use dairy-free chocolate chips, and I like to use dark chocolate ones, so they aren’t quite as sweet.
+This recipe can be easily made dairy-free by using vegan chocolate chips.
+I prefer using dark chocolate ones, so they aren’t quite as sweet.

 How to Make Chickpea Cookies